Meaning of Epic Music or Epic Orchestral Music

 Although some people might use "Epic" as a synonym for "motivational" or "uplifting", this is incorrect.
 In reality, Epic music can be as dark and dramatic as possible.

-The Pioneers of Epic Orchestral Music
+The Pioneers Of Epic Orchestral Music

 It Wasn't A Thing